NNPDF/nnpdf/README.md

 4. All programs take the `<runcard>` folder as input, e.g.  ```nnfit
 <replica_number> <runcard_folder> ``` where replica_number goes from 1-n.

+5. Wait until you have fit results, then use `postfit` to finalize the PDF set by applying post selection criteria.

+6. Upload the results using `vp-upload` then install the fitted set with `vp-get`.

+7. Analyze results with `validphys`.

 ## NNPDF paths and URLS